AOMS TOT Information

-What is ahead of us with the AOMS TOT?
+What is ahead of us with AOMS TOT?

 Notes to the readers

-What is AOMS TOT technology package about?
+What is the AOMS TOT technology package about?
 Back to Titles

 AOMS TOT ™ is a technology package, which includes an Apple iPad, a small 3D sensor called the Structure Sensor, a Sharp Shape customized iOS app (AOMS TOT), and a Sharp Shape specially designed Microsoft Windows conversion/processing program.
 With the many AOMS systems that are already in place, AOMT TOT technology provides a custom foot orthotic production system with the most affordable true 3D iPad foot scanner with mobility and versatility.
-Behind the AOMS TOT package, AOMS systems are the backbones for making custom foot orthoses with the images generated from the AOMS TOT.
-AOMS stands for “Automated Orthotic Manufacturing System” and TOT stands for “Transformation of Technology”.
+Behind the AOMS TOT package, the AOMS system is the backbone for making custom foot orthoses with the images generated from the AOMS TOT.
+AOMS stands for “Automated Orthotic Manufacturing System” and TOT stands for “Transformation of Technology.”

-Why use the AOMS TOT, not other approaches?
+Why use AOMS TOT and not other approaches?
 Back to Titles

-From the iPad foot scanner (iPad with the Structure Sensor and the AOMS TOT app) to the final product - orthotics, Sharp Shape’s AOMS provides a solid bridge.
-Why Sharp Shape not others, because Sharp Shape has a long list of labs that are using the AOMS systems.
-Those labs are using the AOMS systems to produce custom foot orthoses.
+From the iPad foot scanner (iPad with the Structure Sensor and the AOMS TOT app) to the final product, orthotics, Sharp Shape’s AOMS provides a solid bridge.
+Why Sharp Shape and not others is because Sharp Shape has a long list of labs that are using the AOMS systems.
+Those labs are using AOMS systems to produce custom foot orthoses.
 Because AOMS systems are widely used in the orthotic labs, AOMS TOT finds its footings in the orthotic field.

 What is the AOMS TOT iOS app about?
 Back to Titles

 The iPad app streamlines the process of naming, scanning, file-transferring all in one package, while it is simple enough for a trained office assistant to use and to avoid errors.
-Email and/or DropBox can be used as the carrier to transfer data, including a 3D OBJ file, a JPEG file and a text file, which contains necessary ordering information.
+Email and/or DropBox can be used as the carrier to transfer data, including a 3D OBJ file, a JPEG file and a text file containing necessary ordering information.
 The scanning dimensions are designed for feet in mind, to ensure highest resolution and accuracy with the sensor.

-Our software is not used in the iPad scanner to place games or to make toys.
-Our software is used on it to make foot orthoses for the people in need.
-For the businesses which produce foot orthoses for their clients, our software products help you to make profit.
+Our software is not used in the iPad scanner to play games or to make toys.
+Our software is used to make foot orthoses for the people in need.
+For the businesses that produce foot orthoses for their clients, our software products help you to make profits.
 Because the iPad foot scanner is versatile, it becomes a popular choice among podiatric and foot clinic 3D scanners.

-Thumb and fingers can be left in image, if they are not in the way of cast correction.
-AOMS software has some ability to deal with atifacts.
+Thumb and fingers can be left in the image if they are not in the way of cast correction.
+AOMS software has some ability to deal with artifacts.